-On December 3, 2019, StemoniX announced a non-exclusive joint venture with Atomwise, Inc., a San Francisco based company, which combines StemoniX's human microOrgan platform with Atomwise's structure-based Artificial Intelligence ("AI") technology to enable the rapid discovery and development of novel small molecule therapies.
+On December 3, 2019, StemoniX announced a non-exclusive joint venture with Atomwise, Inc. ("Atomwise"), a San Francisco based company, which combines StemoniX's human microOrgan platform with Atomwise's structure-based Artificial Intelligence ("AI") technology to enable the rapid discovery and development of novel small molecule therapies.
 The joint venture is initially targeting Rett.
 In the joint venture, Atomwise is using its AI technology to analyze billions of compounds in silico to identify potent and selective binders for proteins that are important for Rett.
-StemoniX is currently testing the compounds on its human microBrain 3D disease model to determine biological activity.
-We believe this joint effort will decrease the traditional medicinal chemistry timeline as well as increase the number of promising compounds that can be tested, and thereby result in an efficient path to successful drug development.
+The Company has identified two promising families of molecules identified through this arrangement and testing related compounds on its human microBrain 3D disease model to determine biological activity.
+We believe this joint effort could decrease the traditional medicinal chemistry timeline as well as increase the number of promising compounds that can be tested, and thereby result in an efficient path to successful drug development.
 Each party owns 50% of this venture and is required to fund their respective development activities related to this arrangement.
+Consistent with Company's Cash Preservation Plan, we have placed on hold our development activities with Atomwise.